North City Water District continues to maintain state and federal water quality guidelines that are significantly below EPA maximum levels.

 Out of roughly 100 EPA-regulated contaminants, some parameters are tested continuously, some are tested daily, some are tested weekly, some monthly, some quarterly, and some annually—all in accordance with federal and state regulations.
 Others, such as UCMR monitoring or herbicides, are only required to be tested once every 6 years.

 How is Your Water Tested?

-Your drinking water has been tested for over 200 compounds and additional contaminates.
+Over 200 compounds are tested and not detected; most of this monitoring occurs once every several years.
 Tests are done before and after treatment and while your water is in the distribution system.
 The Tables presented on the following page list all of the contaminants detected in the most recent required water testing and compare them to the limits and goals set by the EPA and the State of Washington to ensure your tap water is safe.
 Not shown are more than 200 additional contaminants that were tested for, but not detected, in your drinking water.

-If you would like to see a list of these other compounds or if you have other water quality questions, do not hesitate to contact us.
-Please note: asbestos monitoring is not required for our District because all the asbestos pipe in our distribution system was replaced prior to 1991.
+If you would like to see a list of these other compounds or if you have other water quality questions, do not hesitate to contact us at 206.362.8100.
+Note: asbestos monitoring is not required for our District because all asbestos pipe in our distribution system was replaced prior to 1991.

 Lead and Copper Monitoring Results

 Our regional water supply does not contain lead or copper.
 However it is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home’s plumbing.

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 North City Water District is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.